UNH-CORE/unh-core.github.io/_posts/2013-08-01-journal-article-velocity-deficit-and-swirl-in-the-turbulentwake-of-a-wind-turbine.md

 title: "Velocity Deficit and Swirl in the Turbulent Wake of a Wind Turbine"
 description: ""
 category: "journal-articles"
-tags: [wind energy, turbines, wakes, axial-flow]
+tags: [wind, turbines, wakes, axial-flow]
 author: "N. Dufresne and M. Wosnik"
 year: "2013"
 ---